makeniii/NBA-Elo-Rankings/docs/diary.md

 Cleaned up `db.py` a bit.

 Started new feature of website.
 Display the up-coming schedule (1 week).
 I'm able to gather the next week schedule with each game having 2 entries, one for home and away.
 Each entry has a `PlaysIn` and `Team` object.
 Just need to decide how I should display the schedule.

+# 4/1/23

+I got the new `schedule` page up and running.
+Currently it displays the next week's game schedule.
+In each game, it contains: the teams playing; home/away; win probability; and projected point differential.
+I'm just printing it to the page at the moment so I'll have to make it more aestheticly pleasing later.
+Going to try and pass to the template, rows - a list in python - where they are lengths of 3.
+That way in the html file `schedule`, I can create 3 horizontal tables to take up the width of the page.
+Also added a few classes to `style.css` to accomodate `schedule.html`.

+I added a new static method to `EloCalculator`, `projected_margin_of_victory()` to calculate the projected point differential as mentioned earlier. `projected_margin_of_victory()` and `margin_of_victory()` don't mean similar things. `projected_margin_of_victory()` returns the point differential of two Elo's while `margin_of_victory()` returns a value based on the margin of victory.